tomasilluminati/FuzzX/README.md

    - `--files`: Change the search from directories to files (optional).
    - `-ex`: Extensions separated by (,) (optional, required if --files is used).
    - `--cookies`: Add Cookies.
 Provides cookies for the HTTP request.
 You can specify multiple cookies as space-separated key-value pairs.
 (Optional)
-   - `-d` or `--delay`:Delay between requests (in seconds).
+   - `-d` or `--delay`: Delay between requests (in seconds).
 Introduces a delay between requests to avoid overloading the server.
 Recommended use it with `-t 1` (Optional)
-   - `-ch` Allows users to define and include personalized HTTP headers in their requests, enabling tailored requests for specific requirements like authentication and content negotiation (Optional).
+   - `-ch`: Allows users to define and include personalized HTTP headers in their requests, enabling tailored requests for specific requirements like authentication and content negotiation (Optional).
+   - `--auth`: Enables providing authentication credentials to the server for accessing protected resources [Separated by (,) ] (Optional)

 4. Adjust the tool's settings to suit your needs and start the directory brute force attack.